 Using a serrated knife, cut the cake horizontally all the way through.
 Remove the top half and set aside.

 Spread all of the pastry cream over the bottom of the cake.
 Place the top back on the cake.

 At this point, you can serve immediately or place in the refrigerator, which helps the pastry cream set up.

-Note: If your pastry cream is too loose, you can freeze the entire cake, cut it frozen, plate it, and let it thaw or serve as an ice cream cake (not traditional but very yummy).
+- If your pastry cream is too loose, you can freeze the entire cake, cut it frozen, plate it, and let it thaw or serve as an ice cream cake (not traditional but still delicious).